tzConnectBerlin/peppermint/README.md

 (eg, in pg.js, the parametric statement would look like `INSERT INTO peppermint.operations (originator, command) VALUES ($1, $2)`)

-In the current state of the codebase, failed operations won't be retried.
+In the current state of the codebase, failed operations won't be retried except for a few known retriable fail states (known Octez glitches, no tez in minter account).

+Modules for handling contract types can be added under `operations`.
+The handler modules included in this version are:
+- FA2 multi-asset (as 'nft' - we know it's a misnomer, but it's what it is for now)
+- tez (for plain tez transfers)

+For now, the code is the documentation.
+We're truly sorry.
+More documentation will come in due time.
+In the meantime, here are some example operations you can do:

 ### Command JSON for minting NFTs

 ```
 {
 	"handler": "nft",
-	"name": "mint",
+	"name": "create_and_mint",
 	"args": {
 		"token_id": 1, // integer token id
 		"to_address" : "tz1xxx", // Tezos address to which the NFT will be assigned
 		"metadata_ipfs": "ipfs://xxx" // ipfs URI pointing to TZIP-16 metadata
 		"amount" : 1 // (optional) integer amount of edition size to be minted
 	}
 }
 ```